Shrachinag/pes_alarm_clock/README.md

-#pes_aclock
- Implementation of an Alarm Clock in Verilog
-This project carries out the design and development of a fully implementable Verilog code of a working digital
+#pes_aclock-> Implementation of an Alarm Clock in Verilog This project carries out the design and development of a fully implementable Verilog code of a working digital
 # Contents
 [alarm_clock](#alram_clock_introduction)
 [Iverilog and yosys installation](#iverilog-and-yosys-installation)